Mukiti-Ryan/Mukiti-Ryan/README.md

 Currently a Student at Strathmore University.

-🌱 I'm currently learning Mobile Application Development using Kotlin
+🌱 I'm currently learning Python
+🔭 I’m currently working on Sentiment Analysis

 <br>
 📫 How to reach me: ryan.mukirri@gmail.com